Muscles mean nothing if you don’t know how to pose!

 The Importance of Posing Pictures

-It’s a good idea to take photographs of all the poses you plan to use on stage.
-This way you can take a good look at yourself afterwards and pinpoint the flaws in each pose.
+It’s a good idea to take photographs of all the poses you plan to use on stage before you actually step on stage.
+This way you can take a good look at yourself afterwards and pinpoint the flaws in each pose, then make sure they are perfect when it comes time to step on stage.
 Where can you improve your flex?
 What little things are you forgetting to do?
 Constantly analyzing pictures of your poses will help you become detail oriented to the point that you can see every inch of your body in your head.
 That way, when you are on stage you have complete control of every element of the pose.

 Plan Your Routine… But Be Flexible